sogeuni/sogeuni.github.io/content/abs/advanced-topics/redirecting-code-blocks.md

 #+ "redir2.sh", "redir3.sh", "redir4.sh", "redir4a.sh", "redir5.sh".
 ```

 Redirecting the stdout of a code block has the effect of saving its output to a file.
-See [[special-characters#^RPMCHECK|Example 3-2]].
+See [[example 3-2|Example 3-2]].

 [[here-documents#^HEREDOCREF|Here documents]] are a special case of redirected code blocks.
 That being the case, it should be possible to feed the output of a _here document_ into the stdin for a _while loop_.